TCCPP/wiki-articles/README.md

-# Together C & C++ Wiki, aka.
-Howto Articles
+# Together C & C++ Wiki Articles

-These wiki articles were contributed by member of the Together C & C++ discord server.
+This collection of wiki articles has been developed by the Together C & C++ community.

 ## How to Contribute